dnnsharp/action-grid-guide/en/data-sources/custom-data-sources.md

 ## Configuration

-Let’s start with the configuration.
+Let's start with the configuration.
 All configuration files live in at `/DesktopModules/DnnSharp/ActionGrid/Config/DataSource`.
 There is a `.defaults.json.config` file already in there that ships with Action Grid.
 This contains all the prebuilt data sources described in this documentation.
-You shouldn’t make changes to this file, since it will get overwritten on updates.
+You shouldn't make changes to this file, since it will get overwritten on updates.
 Instead, create your own config file and follow the same structure as the default configuration file.
 Action Grid knows to watch this folder for modifications.
 So your configuration will be picked up real time.

 The config file is in JSON format.
 The root element is an array, which means you can have multiple definitions in the same file.
 The most simple configuration file would look like this:
 ``` json